cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% endcodeblock %}

 Pretty common.
 Changing the selection invokes the `selectShipmentType` action with one value, and that action mutates some value.
-However, set some state as result of some user interaction is so common that there is a built-in way to avoid having to define such simple functions over and over: the `mut` helper.
+However, setting some state as result of some user interaction is so common that there is a built-in way to avoid having to define such simple functions over and over: the `mut` helper.

 This helper creates a function that will set on some property the first argument it receives.
 The following